VasuGoel/tic-tac-toe/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/VasuGoel07/Tic-Tac-Toe/blob/master/LICENSE) for details about License.
 ## Acknowledgments

 * Got the idea for the app from a friend.